Ivano Ascari, Trumpet

 (Versions also available for cello, clarinet, flute, soprano sax)

 Ivano Ascari, Mondi Sonori, XV Edizione Trento

-For the Fallen, for trumpet and electronics, was originally commissioned by Ivano Ascari, to whom it is dedicated.
-After discussing the project with him, I decided to take my inspiration from, and create the electronics from, recordings of the Capana dei Cauditi (Bell for the Fallen) in Rovereto, Italy, his home town.
-Later called Maria Dolens, the bell was originally cast from canons melted after World War I and is one of the largest ringing bells in the world.
-Built between 1918 and 1925, to commemorate the fallen in all wars, it is rung daily in their memory.
-The bell has been recast twice, and is now located on Colle di Miravalle, overlooking the city of Rovereto.
-While the political situation changes in its particulars, the topic is still all too timely, and I composed For the Fallen while thinking both of those who fell in World War I, and those who have fallen in war since then.
+For the Fallen, originally scored for trumpet and electronics, was commissioned by Ivano Ascari, to whom it is dedicated.
+After discussing the project with him, I decided to take my inspiration from, and create the electronics from, recordings of the Capana del Cauditi (Bell for the Fallen) in Rovereto, Italy, his hometown.
+Sometimes called Maria Dolens, the bell was originally cast from cannons melted after World War I and is one of the largest ringing bells in the world.
+Built between 1918 and 1925 to commemorate the fallen in all wars, it is rung daily in their memory.
+The bell has been recast twice and is now located on Colle di Miravalle, overlooking the city of Rovereto.
+While the political situation changes in its particulars, the topic remains all too timely, and I composed For the Fallen while thinking both of those who fell in World War I, and the thousands upon thousands who have fallen in war since then.

-The trumpet part sometimes blends with the bell sounds, ringing for the fallen, at other times it rises in mourning, even wild keening, before closing with a sense of resignation.
-The original bell recordings were kindly provided by engineer Marco Olivotto.
-In performance, the sound of the trumpet should blend with that of the electronics.
-Ivano Ascari gave the premiere at the Mondi Sonori Festival in Trento, Italy, hosted by the Conservatorio Bonporti Trento.
+The trumpet part sometimes blends with the bell sounds, ringing for the fallen, at other times it rises in mourning, to wild keening, before closing with a sense of resignation.
+The original bell recordings were kindly provided by sound engineer Marco Olivotto.
+In performance, the instrument should be lightly amplified to inhabit the same sonic space as the electronics.
+Ivano Ascari gave the premiere at the Mondi Sonori XV Edizione Trento Festival in Trento, Italy, hosted by the Conservatorio Bonporti Trento.